 The word Bible is from the Greek and Latin meaning "book" or "books".
-The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) and might also be referred to as the Holy Writ, Holy Scriptures or Word of God.
-It is [more]
+The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) that together might also be referred to as the Holy Writ, Holy Scriptures or Word of God. [more]

 "Follow your heart" is a common refrain from those in the world.
 Or maybe you've heard someone say, "the heart wants what the heart wants?"
 These statements are usually meant to be aspirational and reassuring.
 The intent may be to give the individual confidence to do whatever it is they have a mind to [more]

 You've probably seen the red-letter Bible -- in fact, you probably own one.
 These Bibles place all of Jesus' words in prominent red letters in order to stand out from all the other recorded words in Scripture.
 The red letter Bible is one of the many modern introductions [more]

 Connect with us if you would like to discuss any of the content on this site or would like to contribute.
 Periodically, we also host a virtual Bible answer discussion aimed at refining and improving questions already published.